Specialty Crop Information

-The Crop Specifics section of VIP is meant as a general source of information pertaining to climate impacts on various types of vegetation.
+The Specialty Crop Information section of VIP is meant as a general source of information pertaining to climate impacts on various types of vegetation.
 VIP users are welcome to submit anything they wish to help better communicate these interactions.
 Please send information to email@example.com.

 Peter Hirst and Bruce Bordelon, Purdue Extension

 Apples and Pears: These fruits are very hardy, but extremely cold temperatures close to -15°F could produce some bud damage.